Sustainability & Social Responsibility

 The impact of the performing arts would be nothing without the performers, tech crew and administrators who work tirelessly to create the experiences that have the power to change lives.
 On September 1, 2020, we participated in the nationwide #RedAlertRESTART movement to raise awareness for unemployment in the entertainment industry.
 We lit the theatre red to call for direct aid to the industry’s businesses and employees.

 Solar Power Resourcing

-While it may not seem like much, this film helps improve our insulation, it helps keep sunlight out in the summer and reduces heat loss in the winter.
-This gives our facilities operators better control over the heating and cooling system in the theatre and prevents us from wasting energy by constantly adjusting the temperature.
+While it may be invisible to the human eye, the thin window tinting film we’ve installed in our lobby windows has a surprising impact.
+The film helps improve our insulation, keeping sunlight out in the summer and reducing heat loss in the winter.
+This improved control over the theatre’s heating and cooling system prevents energy waste!

-Can you tell which of our lights we've replaced with LED blubs?
-Many of our smaller chandeliers have had their bulbs switched to LEDs.
-Our dedicated staff handpicked the new lights to ensure that the theatre would retain its regal ambiance.
-LEDs can be found in various other lighting fixtures around the theatre as well.
+Take a closer look at our chandeliers: can you tell which of our lights we’ve replaced with LED bulbs?
+We’ve switched many of our smaller chandeliers to LED bulbs, handpicking the new lights to ensure that the theatre would retain its regal ambiance and historic aesthetic.